Illinois Eye and Ear Infirmary

 The Illinois Eye & Ear Infirmary (IEEI) is a center of ophthalmology and otolaryngology research and clinical practice.

 Located in the Illinois Medical District, the Illinois Eye and Ear Infirmary is the major referral center in the Chicago metropolitan area for eye emergencies and the only Level 1 eye trauma center in the region.
 The General Eye Clinic also serves as the only emergency eye clinic in all of Chicago.
 The Chicago Curriculum in Ophthalmology (CCO) meets at the Infirmary where all Chicago area ophthalmology residents are invited.
 The Illinois Eye Review is also held at the Infirmary.
 The Infirmary is one of the oldest hospitals of its kind in treatment of disorders of the eye, ear, nose, throat, and head/neck.
 The Infirmary houses the departments of ophthalmology and otolaryngology of the University of Illinois College of Medicine.

 LASIK surgery was invented by Gholam A. Peyman, while he served as the Professor of Ophthalmology at the Illinois Eye and Ear Infirmary.

 The Department of Ophthalmology has a NIH-funded K12 research program, one of only 7 in the United States.
 There are partnerships with global programs through Dr. Marilyn Miller, including exchange programs with Keio University in Tokyo and the Federal University of São Paulo.
-Other programs exist with Nigeria, India, Brazil, Thailand, Iran, Philippines, Guatemala, and Nepal.
+Other exchange programs exist with Nigeria, India, Brazil, Thailand, Iran, Philippines, Guatemala, and Nepal.
 The Millennium Park Eye Center is staffed by faculty affiliated with the Illinois Eye and Ear Infirmary.

-Over the past three decades, the ophthalmology department has been a leading recipient of funding from the National Eye Institute (NEI), part of the NIH.

-The ophthalmology residency program is one of the most selective programs in the country with well over 600 applicants annually, of whom only 84 are granted interviews for 6 positions.
-The majority of exposure to refractive surgery during residency, including LASIK and PRK, occurs at the Millennium Park Eye Center.
-They also spend a rotation at the Jesse Brown VA Medical Center, which is located a few blocks away.
-Lastly, residents perform as primary or assisting surgeon in all subspecialties including cornea, retina, and pediatric ophthalmology throughout their training and are involved with on call duties.